cheerbotme/webmonetization/README.md

 * install the unicorn hd HAT dependencies with `curl https://get.pimoroni.com/unicornhathd | bash`.

+`cd cheerbot` to enter the cheerbot folder.

+Run `npm install socket.io` to install socket.io.

-Modify `cheerbot/app.js`'s port and url `5571` and `mozfest` default definitions to your preference.
+Modify `app.js`'s port and url `5571` and `mozfest` default definitions to your preference.

-To turn on the server, `cd cheerbot` and run `./app.js`.
+To turn on the server, run `./app.js`.

-When the server is on, assuming port and url in `cheerbot/app.js` are unchanged, navigate to the remote control website with `http://YOUR_IP_ADDRESS:5571/mozfest`.
+When the server is on, assuming port and url in `app.js` are unchanged, navigate to the remote control website with `http://YOUR_IP_ADDRESS:5571/mozfest`.

 Note that http is used, not https.